Unity-Technologies/com.unity.multiplayer.docs/docs/transport-utp/install.md

 description: Install the on-going development version of Unity Transport UTP wrapper for MLAPI from a cloned respository.
 ---

-Multiple methods are available to install the [Unity Transport UTP wrapper](about-transport-utp.md) for MLAPI package.
+Multiple methods are available to install the Unity Transport UTP wrapper for MLAPI package.
 This guide details how to install the [**develop** branch](https://github.com/Unity-Technologies/com.unity.multiplayer.mlapi/tree/develop) of Unity MLAPI.
-This branch and GitHub repo contains [`com.unity.transport.utp`](https://github.com/Unity-Technologies/com.unity.multiplayer.mlapi/tree/develop/com.unity.multiplayer.transport.utp), which provides the wrapper.
+This branch and GitHub repo contains [`com.unity.transport.utp`](https://github.com/Unity-Technologies/com.unity.multiplayer.mlapi/tree/develop/com.unity.multiplayer.transport.utp).

 :::important In-Progress Development
 All features and code available in the *develop* branch is in-progress and not final.
 All cloned code may change daily or weekly, depending on submitted pull requests.
 All documentation and release notes for the *develop* version are not final.